 The adoption of Mission Command tactics allowed the Prussian Army victories in the Austro-Prussian and Franco-Prussian Wars.

-In business Mission Command (empowerment) can overcome slow communications and decision-making processes and allows remote and wide spread working groups and large hierarchical organisations to make quick and timely business decisions.
-This is achieved because the individual or team are fully aware if their resources, boundaries (limits of exploitation) and freedom to maneuver and this allows them to do the best for the business based on the strategic or tactical business intent.
+In business Mission Command (empowerment) can overcome slow communications and decision-making processes and allows remote and widespread working groups and large hierarchical organisations to make quick and timely business decisions.
+This is achieved because the individual or team are fully aware if their resources, boundaries (limits of exploitation) and freedom to manoeuvre and this allows them to do the best for the business based on the strategic or tactical business intent.

 Empowerment allows individuals, teams and organisations to be responsible for what they do and to have autonomy within identified limits.
 This leads to employees, at all levels within the business, feeling valued, trusted and respected for what they do.